 St Ives Bay stretches for 6 miles from the town, all the way around to Godrevy Head.
 The River Hayle flows into St Ives bay from the south via a broad tidal estuary, a very popular place for birdwatching.
 The Bay covers many beaches such as Gwithian, a popular surf beach and more quieter sheltered areas such as Porthkidney Sands.

 5. Tate Gallery St. Ives

-The Tate Gallery is great for a sunny or rainy day as the gallery over looks the Atlantic ocean, so whether its bright blue sky's or exciting stormy seas, you wont be missing out on the views!
-There is constantly new exhibitions, to find out whats on when you're visiting St Ives, have a look on their website
+The Tate Gallery is great for a sunny or rainy day as the gallery over looks the Atlantic ocean, so whether it's bright blue skies or exciting stormy seas, you won't be missing out on the views!
+There are constantly new exhibitions so it doesn't matter if you've already been, there's always new artworks to explore.
+To find out what's on when you're visiting St Ives, have a look on their website

 Enjoy your visit to St Ives and let us know some of your favourite things to do when visiting this spectacular place.

 Rebecca and Allison X